Part II: Human computing

 Image of architecture with quote: "We must move beyond designing interfaces to designing for intelligence."

 But Human Computing will not shape itself.
 We must move beyond designing interfaces to designing for intelligence.
-The designers of tomorrow will craft semantic partnerships, defining not just what people see, but how systems understand and respond to human intent.

 This means building systems that preserve human judgment, expose their reasoning, and remain aligned with our values.
 The question is not whether this shift will take hold, but how we will shape it.
 Will we design partnerships that amplify our humanity, or drift toward dependencies that erode it?